shane310/drupal-encrypt_kms/README.md

 Go to the **Encrypt KMS** configuration form and add your AWS IAM user credentials.

-> PROTIP: Use the **8.x-1.x-dev** version of Key module and use their configuration override functionality to securely store the AWS credentials.
+> PROTIP: Use the Key module's configuration override capability to securely store the AWS credentials.

 Great, you are now set up and can use KMS to encrypt [fields](https://www.drupal.org/project/field_encrypt), [webform submissions](https://www.drupal.org/project/webform_encrypt) and lots more.